Analysis | Those huge border apprehension numbers don’t tell the whole story

 Again, the total is largely a function of the past seven months of apprehensions.
-That said, about 1-in-6 apprehensions in the 2021 fiscal year occurred under President Donald Trump.
+That said, about 1-in-6 apprehensions in fiscal 2021 occurred under President Donald Trump.
 By the end of 2020, in part because of a surge after initial pandemic restrictions were put in place, the monthly apprehension figures were higher than nearly any other point in Trump’s administration.

-In fact, the pandemic plays an outsized role in understanding the apprehension data.
-When it first emerged, the Trump administration introduced a policy under which migrants could be quickly removed from the country citing public health concerns.
+In fact, the pandemic plays an outsize role in understanding the apprehension data.
+The Trump administration introduced a policy under which migrants could be quickly removed from the United States on the basis of public health concerns.
 Those expulsions are referred to as “Title 42” removals, given that they rely on Title 42 of the Public Health Services Law of 1944.
-Other apprehensions are executed under Title 8 of Customs and Border Protection’s (CBP) normal authority.
+Other apprehensions are executed under the normal Title 8 authority of Customs and Border Protection (CBP).

 Title 42 removals are a deeply contentious issue.
 The Biden administration had pledged to end the practice, given that the removals generally prevent migrants from seeking the protection of political asylum.
 The surge of new coronavirus cases this summer and the ongoing increase in migrants arriving at the border, though, changed the administration’s mind.